Psychological, Physical and Financial Costs of Abortion

 Michelle Harte and her partner received money from family to help finance the trip.
 They could not afford a taxi from the train station to the clinic.
 They took public transport and walked.
 Describing her experience upon returning to Ireland, Michelle Harte stated: “There was no follow-up support, either medically or emotionally.
 It was back to the hospital and continue with the cancer treatment as if nothing had happened”.

-o 2010: Testimonies from A State of Isolation – Human Rights Watch Report v
+2010: A State of Isolation – Human Rights Watch Report (v)

 - Aoife was sixteen years old and living in a rural part of Ireland when she became pregnant.
 She was unable to access information on abortion services until she began university in Dublin and subsequently travelled to the UK “alone and extremely distressed”.
 As a result of the delay in accessing information, Aoife was almost 28 weeks pregnant when she had an abortion.
 She experienced much hardship in raising the necessary funds to travel: “I had to go to my ex-boyfriend.
 His first line was “are you sure it’s mine?”.
 It was very humiliating.
 He had to involve his brother, who was appalled”.